-This article first appeared in the Christian Research Journal, volume30, number5 (2007).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Christian Research Journal, volume 30, number 5 (2007).
+For more information about the Christian Research Journal, click here.

 Perhaps the thorniest issue in Christian apologetics is commonly known as the problem of evil.
 How can the existence of a good, all-powerful, and all-knowing Creator be squared with the world in which we find ourselves, riddled as it is with evil and human suffering?
 One common Christian response is known as the free will defense.
 Not all Christians believe in free will, however.
 How would a strict adherent of Calvinism, for example, address the problem of evil?